ImmoMakelaarVergelijker

 • Always check the m²/l on the tin and use the lower value in your calculation.

 • Paint a test patch first: if one coat already covers well, you may manage with less, but always plan for 2 coats when estimating.
+A single coat almost always looks uneven when the light catches it at an angle.

 That way, the question of how many litres of paint per m² becomes a straightforward calculation rather than guesswork, and you can start your painting project with exactly the right amount of paint to hand.